marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/parallelism.rst

   is parallel enabled) and as soon as B is done on all the Places of Group 2 (normal case for a non-parallel enabled transition).

-Basically, this is the "naturaly expected" conclusion.
+Basically, this is the "naturally expected" conclusion.

 P3.
 Enabling parallelism with different Groups